5 Best Point And Shoot Film Cameras! in 2023

 It has a shutter speed that goes from 1sec to 1/700th/sec, Autofocus of 3 points and as we said before.
 A Carl Zeiss 35mm f/3.5 lens with 4 elements in 3 groups.

-And it has a special feature is that it is waterproof, which indicates that it really is an all-terrain camera.
+And it has a special feature is that it is water resistant, which indicates that it really is an all-terrain camera.
 Some use it for fashion photography and others for hiking in the mountains.

 Price

-You find a Yashica T4 between the price of $400-800 in the online market.
+You find a Yashica T4 between the price of $400-800 USD in the online market.

 Nikon 35Ti point and shoot camera